hoshomoh/blog/_posts/2020-01-10-a-productive-engineer.md

 * test that the engineered solution solves the user problem;
 * release the working tested solution to the user.

 As a software engineer, after everyday work, I ask myself, was I productive today? and I can tell you for a fact that in the past 4 years I have only answered "yes" to that question 40% of the time.
-Below are some noticeable patterns that hinder me from being productive as a software engineer.
+Below are elements that stand out and hinder me from being productive as a software engineer.

 ### 1. Meetings